 Fukuroda Falls - Ibaraki, Japan

-I visited a hidden gem in Daigo, Ibaraki Prefecture — a stunning 120m waterfall.
-While it’s most popular during autumn for its foilage, I wanted to see Fukuroda Falls (袋田の滝) frozen in winter.
+I visited a hidden gem in Daigo, Ibaraki Prefecture — the stunning 120-metre Fukuroda Falls (袋田の滝).
+While the waterfall is most popular during autumn for its vibrant foliage, I wanted to see it frozen in winter.

-From Mito Station, I took a train to Fukuroda Station and walked to the waterfall.
-Before hiking, I explored the illuminated tunnel filled with holiday-themed displays leading to the viewing platforms.
-The frozen waterfall was breathtaking.
+From Mito Station, I took a train to Fukuroda Station and walked toward the falls.
+Before starting the hike, I explored the illuminated tunnel leading to the viewing platforms, which were decorated with festive holiday displays.
+The frozen waterfall was breathtaking — a cascade of ice glistening in the winter light.

-I exited through the back and started my hike up steep steps beside the waterfall.
-There were signs warning the steps are steep but I didn’t think too much of it.
-At first, it wasn’t too bad, but higher up, the steps became so narrow that only half my foot fit on some of them!
-After about 470 steps, the trail became easier, leading me to Mt.
-Tsukiore (404m) and the ruins of an old castle.
+After enjoying the views, I exited through the back and began my hike up the steep steps beside the waterfall.
+Signs warned that the steps were steep, but I underestimated the challenge.
+Early on, the climb was manageable, but higher up, the steps became so narrow that only half a foot could fit on some!
+After roughly 470 steps, the trail levelled out, leading me to the summit of Mt.
+Tsukiore (404 m) and the ruins of an old castle.

-I didn’t stay long since the cold was setting in, so I descended through a forested trail back to town.
-After a warm bowl of soba, I made it back to Fukuroda Station just in time to catch my train — with only three minutes to spare.
+I didn’t linger long at the top since the cold was setting in, descending through a forested trail back toward town.
+A warm bowl of soba awaited me in Daigo before I returned to Fukuroda Station, just making it in time for my train — with only three minutes to spare.

 Route Overview